galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ---

-# Software bugs and suggestions
+# Please help improve this community resource by telling us what went well and what could be improved for the benefit of future students?

 - This tutorial has had almost no testing yet.
+- It is in pre-review.
+- A PR will soon appear once we get the showstoppers sorted.
-It is in pre-review so please use my fork https://github.com/fubar2/training-material for issues and pull requests.
+- Please use the fork at https://github.com/fubar2/training-material for issues and pull requests for the nonce.
 - The ToolFactory has had little testing in the present form so expect many bugs
-- If the ToolFactory works well for you, please tell all your friends.
+- If the ToolFactory works well for you, please tell your friends.
 - If you find bugs, please tell me by raising an issue at https://github.com/fubar2/toolfactory, or better, a pull request with the fix :)